 Part What to use How to clean Removable parts (shelves, crisper, meat pan etc.) Mild detergent and warm water.
 Wash removable parts with warm water and a mild detergent.
 Rinse and dry.
-Outside Sponge, cloth or paper towel; mild detergent; appliance wax (or good auto paste wax).
+Outside Sponge, cloth or paper towel; mild detergent, appliance wax (or good auto paste wax).
 Wash with warm water and a mild detergent.
 Do not use abrasive or harsh cleansers.
 Rinse and dry.
 Wax painted metal surfaces at least twice a year with appliance wax or a good auto paste wax.
 Apply wax with a clean, soft cloth.
 Do not use wax on plastic parts.
 Waxing painted metal su rtaces provides rust protection.
 Inside walls (Freezer should be allowed to warm up so cloth won't stick.)
 Sponge, soft cloth or paper towel, baking soda, warm water, mild detergent.
-Wash with warm water and mild detergent or baking soda (2 tablespoons [26 g] to 1 quart [.95 I] warm water.
+Wash with warm water and mild detergent or baking soda (2 tablespoons [26 g] to 1 quart [951] warm water.
 Rinse and dry.
-Door liners and gaskets Sponge, soft cloth or paper towel; mild detergent, warm water.
-Wash with mild detergent and warm water.
-Rinse and dry.
-DO NOT USE Cleaning waxes, concentrate bleaches or cleansers containing petrole xes, concentrated detergents, ntaining petroleum on plastic parts.
-Dark panels Mild detergent and warm water; soft, clean sponge and soft, clean cloth.
-Wash with a soft grit-free cloth or sponge.
-Rinse and dry with a damp grit-free cloth or chamois. , window sprays, scouring cleansers, penzine, carbon tetrachloride, etc. nage the material.
-Defrost pan Warm water and mild detergent.
-Remove base grille.
-(See page 8.)
+Door liners and gaskets Sponge, soft cloth or paper towel; mild detergent, warm water Wash with mild detergent and warm water Rinse and dry.
+DO NOT USE Cleaning was bleaches or cleansers co xes, concentrated detergents, entaining petroleum on plastic parts.
+Dark panels Mild detergent and warm water; soft, clean sponge and soft, clean cloth Wash with a soft grit-free cloth or sponge.
+Rinse and dry with a damp grit-free cloth or chamois.
+DO NOT USE paper towels or solvents like acetone, b These can scratch or dam , window sprays, scouring cleansers, penzine, carbon tetrachloride, etc. nage the material.
+Defrost pan Warm water and mild detergent Remove base grille.
+(See page 7.)
 To remove defrost pan, lift pan over wire brace (remove tape; if any).
 Wash defrost pan with warm water and mild detergent.
-Rinse and dry.
-Replace with notched corner to the rear.
+Rinse ana dry Replace with notched corner to the rear.
 Push it all the way in.
-Make sure defrost drain tube is pointing into pan.
-Replace base grille.
-Condenser Coil Vacuum cleaner; using the extended narrow attachment.
+Make sure defrost drain tube is pointing into pan Replace base grille Condenser Coil Vacuum cleaner; using the extended narrow attachment.
 Remove base grille.
 Clean dust and lint from condenser at least every other month.
 Replace base grille.
-Floor under refrigerator Usual floor cleaners.
-Roll refrigerator out only as far as water supply line allows.
-Wash floor.
-Roll refrigerator back.
-Chack to soo if the refrigerator is level.
+Floor under refrigerator Usual floor cleaners Roll refrigerator out only as far as water supply line allows.
+Wash floor Roll refrigerator back.
+Check to see if the refrigerator is level.